luanteylo/iops/README.md

 But back then, we spent a lot of time writing scripts, and the automation of this process was almost non-existent.
 It was very error-prone, and the scripts were not portable to other machines: it was a nightmare when we tried to perform the same tests on another machine.

 Moreover, it was extremely time-consuming to start the tests, wait for completion, process the data, generate the graphs, and so on.
-Honestly, we had a postdoc who was doing all that for us, so it wasn't really a big problem because we didn't care much about him, but now he has a permanent position, so we are forced to improve his working conditions (Damn left-wing!).
+Honestly, we had a postdoc who was doing all that for us, so it wasn't really a big problem because we didn't care much about him, but now he has a permanent position, so we are forced to improve his working conditions.

 ## Ok!
 I'm Convinced.
 How Does It Work?

-Well, we can't show you due to a minor detail that we forgot to tell you: it doesn't exist yet.
+Well, we can't show you due to a minor detail that we forgot to tell you: ~~it doesn't exist yet.~~

+**NOTE FROM THE FUTURE: IT DOES EXIST NOW!
+If you want to install and use it, go to the [Getting Started Section](#getting-started-section).
+We decided to keep this text because it explains important things; in the near future, it will be reformulated.**

 Of course, we have the scripts from the paper, and some steps like data parsing and graph generation are already in place, but it lacks the glue that IOPS aims to be.
 Anyway, let me explain how it will work and the architecture behind it.